microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 ### Database Configuration

 Database configuration is most commonly done with the T-SQL ALTER DATABASE and ALTER DATABASE SCOPED CONFIGURATION statements.
 Many of the configuration options for performance are available for Azure SQL.
-Consult the ALTER DATABASE T-SQL reference for the differences between SQL Server, Azure SQL Database, and Azure SQL Managed Instance.
+Consult the [ALTER DATABASE](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql) and [ALTER DATABASE SCOPED CONFIGURATION](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-scoped-configuration-transact-sq) T-SQL reference for the differences between SQL Server, Azure SQL Database, and Azure SQL Managed Instance.

 For performance, one option that is not available to change is the recovery model of the database.
 The default is full recovery and cannot be modified.
 This ensures your database can meet Azure service level agreements (SLAs).
 Therefore, minimal logging for bulk operations is not supported.
 Minimal logging for bulk operations is supported for tempdb.